k4teseo/fitted/README.md

 # Fitted 👗

-Fitted is a fashion-focused social media platform designed for effortless style sharing.
-Users can post daily outfit photos, tag clothing items by brand, and connect with friends in a fun, casual space.
-With an emphasis on authentic self-expression and one-on-one interactions, Fitted makes it easy to explore personal style, get inspired, and celebrate fashion in a way that feels natural and engaging.
+Fitted is a fashion-focused social platform where users can post daily outfit photos, tag brands, and share their style with friends.
+Designed for casual posting and one-on-one interactions, Fitted makes exploring personal style and finding inspiration effortless and fun.

 Built with **React Native, TypeScript, and Expo**, Fitted provides a seamless user experience, leveraging **Supabase** as its backend for authentication, storage, and database management.